bentomhall/nih-system/homebrewery/world/player-options.md

 You are continually under the effect of the detect magic spell while you are conscious.
 This does not require concentration, but is a magical effect equivalent to a first level spell.
 If dispelled or suppressed, it comes back when you finish a short or long rest.

 #### Eyes of the Rune Keeper
-You can read all non-coded writing, and have advantage on any checks made to decypher ecrypted writing.
+You can read all non-coded writing, and have advantage on any checks made to decipher encrypted writing.

 #### Fiendish Vigor
 You can cast *false life* on yourself at will, without expending spell points or material components.
 When you reach 5th level, it acts as if you spent a 2nd level slot on it.
 At 9th level, you get the benefit of casting it with a 3rd level slot.
 Regardless of the level, you always get the maximum number of temporary hit points for that level.